jcjorel/jesse-ai-best-practices/working_backwards/current/pr_faq_draft.md

 ### What is JESSE AI Best Practices Framework?

-JESSE is a comprehensive system that transforms AI coding assistants (particularly Cline) into intelligent, knowledge-aware development partners through persistent context management, automated workflows, and enforced coding standards.
-The framework eliminates the 2-3 hours daily that developers lose to AI context setup by providing instant project knowledge loading and intelligent context selection.
+JESSE is a system that saves AI coding assistants (particularly Cline) your project context so you don't have to re-explain it every session.
+The framework eliminates the 2-3 hours daily that developers lose to AI context setup by loading complete project knowledge in 2-3 seconds instead of 15-30 minutes of manual explanation.

 ### How does it work?

-JESSE Framework uses an intelligent MCP (Model Context Protocol) server that automatically scans your codebase to understand file purposes and project architecture.
+JESSE Framework uses an MCP (Model Context Protocol) server that scans your codebase to understand file purposes and project architecture.
 When you start a development session, a single MCP call loads complete project context that previously took 15-30 minutes to explain manually.
-The system learns your coding patterns and provides progressively smarter context over time.
+The system learns your coding patterns and gets smarter about your project over time.

 ### What does it cost?